 “Then maybe you should go live with him – if you can find him.
 All I know is that I spent three hours worrying about you – you know what type of neighborhood this is – and now that you’re here I don’t want to see you.
 Go to your room and don’t come out until tomorrow.”

-Juan slammed the bedroom door behind him and threw himself under his sheets, with the vague hope that he could plunge into an early sleep and maybe, just maybe wake up from it and discover that all that transpired in the last 24 hours was a nightmare, that tomorrow morning he’d wake up and it would be the usual, with his mother smoking in the kitchen while Tino twisted Juan’s arms, but then there would be Elsa…
+Juan slammed the bedroom door behind him and threw himself under his sheets, with the vague hope that he could plunge into an early sleep and maybe, just maybe wake up from it and discover that all that transpired in the last 24 hours was a nightmare, that tomorrow morning it would be the usual, with his mother smoking in the kitchen while Tino twisted Juan’s arms, but then there would be Elsa…

 Sleep came over him much more quickly than he expected.
 He had a dream in which he got out of bed, went to the bathroom in the hallway, washed his hands, and saw that boy again, in the mirror, his face green, as well as luminescent like a lantern, smiling at him.
 He than ran back into the bedroom, but the boy’s face followed, grinning and growing larger.
 At this point Juan, with forced effort, screamed and with that, he woke up.